The FiLiA Prize

 for Emerging Female Artists

-In 2017, FiLiA introduced a prestigious new annual award in the arts.
+In 2017, FiLiA introduced an exciting new annual award in the arts.
 The Emerging Female Artists Prize, for young women artists working in the UK today, forms part of FiLiA's charitable mission to promote and support women in the arts.

 FiLiA recognises the competitive and often unequal nature of the art world as experienced by many women.
 With this Prize, FiLiA aims to disrupt the art establishment and provide an open and nurturing platform for female creators to be publicly recognised for their work.

 The Emerging Female Artists Prize reflects FiLiA’s mission to support the development of new female artists working in the UK today and provide them with a unique opportunity to gain exposure to a wide audience, as well as continued support from FiLiA and its networks in the art world.

 The Prize will run again in 2018 is open to all women art students or recent graduates over the age of 18 residing in the UK.
 To apply, please use the #FiLiArt100 application form here.
 Entries close on 15 May.

 The 2018 Prize offers: